 As chairman of the Union Constitution Committee and Union powers committee Nehru was able to balance the powers of the Union govt and the states to maintain the unity of the country.
 He saw to it that the individual citizen became the focus of the constitution.

 It was due to Nehru’s relationship with Sheikh Abdullah that Kashmir became a part of the Indian union.

 In line with the Bombay Plan, Nehru advocated a mixed economy which balanced the private with the public sector.

-Nehru was a visionary and played a major role in establishing a modern scientific and technological infrastructure in the country such as the ISRO, DRDO, IIT’s and the Atomic Energy Commission.
-Today we are world leaders in information technology, digital services and launching of rockets and satellites.
+Nehru was a visionary and played a major role in establishing a modern scientific and technological infrastructure in the country such as the ISRO, IIT’s, and the Atomic Energy Commission.
+Today we are world leaders in information technology, digital services, and launching of rockets and satellites.
 We are upholding and continuing his legacy.

-In foreign policy, Nehru opted for the policy of non-alignment in a bipolar cold war era in order to safeguard India’s independence and self-respect against potential encroachments on its sovereignty.
-Thanks to him, we remain free to conduct our foreign relations according to our own lights and national interest.
+In foreign policy, Nehru opted for the policy of non-alignment in a bipolar cold war era to safeguard India’s independence and self-respect against potential encroachments on its sovereignty.
+Thanks to him, we remain free to conduct our foreign relations according to our lights and national interest.

-India as a ‘soft power’ is Nehru’s legacy: Based entirely on the country’s civilisational history and moral standing he developed a role for India as the voice of the oppressed and the marginalised.
+India as a ‘soft power’ is Nehru’s legacy: Based entirely on the country’s civilizational history and moral standing he developed a role for India as the voice of the oppressed and the marginalized.
 This gave our country enormous prestige and standing across the world for years out of all proportion to our military strength and economic might.

-Among his negatives include: Sending the Kashmir issue to the UN, his handling of the border dispute with China, handled the military with soft gloves and overlooking the impact of Krishna Menon’s abrasive personality on the military.
+Among his negatives include: Sending the Kashmir issue to the UN, his handling of the border dispute with China, and overlooking the impact of Krishna Menon’s abrasive personality on the military.